 Chef Michael Smith, the Half Your Plate Ambassador, began the evening event with a demo featuring MP Celina Caesar-Chavannes, Parliamentary Secretary to the Prime Minister, and MP Bruce Stanton, Deputy Speaker of the House, where they created their own custom soups.
-View the recipe for MP Celina Caesar-Chavannes’ Famous Sweet Potato & Rosemary Soup and MP Bruce Stanton’s Famous Green Pea & Thyme Soup.
+MP Celina Caesar-Chavannes’ Famous Sweet Potato & Rosemary Soup and MP Bruce Stanton’s Famous Green Pea & Thyme Soup.
 The evening concluded with a demo with the Honourable Lawrence MacAulay, Minister of Agriculture and Agri-Food, Chef Michael’s very own MP.
 He created a custom red pepper soup and was thrilled to participate.
-You can view a video of the demo here.
 There was lots of beautiful produce on display that MPs and their staff could take home to fill half their plates!

 View event photos and the event press release.

 The evening event was made possible through the generous contributions from our sponsors: